 - Slow and Steady Growth: The blue chip stocks show a progressive growth but cannot be termed as high return investment due to stable earnings.

-- High Downside Risk: There is a considerable market risk associated with the blue chip companies too, since they may not cope up with the competition and resulting in fall of the stock prices.
+- High Downside Risk: There is a considerable market risk associated with the blue chip companies too.
+The reason being, some of these organizations fail to keep up with the competition, leading to the downfall of their stock prices.

 Tips for Blue Chip Investment

 Investors find the blue chip stocks very attractive and usually invest in relate fancy brand names by just looking at their impressive dividends.
-Investing in these stocks can even lead to huge losses if a proper analysis of the company is not done.
+Investing in these stocks can even lead to huge losses if a proper analysis of the companies not done.

 Given below are some tips to help you with the smart buying of blue chip stocks and select the companies wisely:

 - Invest in companies with low debts since such companies have a strong financial position to face adverse situations.

 - Thoroughly research the particular blue chip company before investing and go through the records up to at least five to ten years.

 - Invest in the stocks of quality (i.e., massive, financed conserve, stable earnings, prominent and good credit position) blue chip companies to ensure long term benefits.